 Inverse exchange-traded funds (ETFs) are a type of investment that allows you to profit from declines in the markets.
 Inverse ETFs are a good tool to have in your arsenal, but it's important to understand how they work before using them.
 In this blog post, we'll explain what inverse ETFs are and how to use them.
 We'll also touch on some of the risks associated with inverse ETFs.

-Inverse ETFs are designed to provide investors with the opportunity to profit from market declines.
+So what is an inverse ETF?
+An inverse ETF is designed to provide investors with the opportunity to profit from market declines.
 They do this by tracking an index or security in the opposite direction.
 For example, if the S&P 500 index falls by 1%, an inverse ETF that tracks the S&P 500 would rise by 1%.
 Inverse ETFs can be used to hedge against market declines or to speculate on market movements.

 How Inverse ETFs Work